Down's Syndrome Trisomy 21

 - 75% of these translocations are de novo errors.

-At birth there is a wide range of associated physical features.
+At birth there is a wide range of associated physical features with Down's syndrome.
 Not all babies have typical facies.
 Frequently the first feature noticed is hypotonia.

 Neonatal features of Down's syndrome